Randa Markos: The Ultimate Fighter

 Markos was among the final eight contestants that tried out for the TUF house, to join the 11 Invicta FC strawweights that President Dana White had acquired.

 Markos was ranked #14 for Team Pettis, and was matched up against #3 ranked Tecia Torres for the first fight of the season.
 Markos defeated Torres via decision after three rounds to give Team Pettis their first win.

 On the ninth episode, Markos was set to take on Felice Herrig in the first quarterfinal match up.
 Tension began to build when several of the fighters wanted to train separately and have two sessions per day, one in the morning and one at night.
 Markos decided to appear at a morning practice, which didn't sit well with Carla Esparza, who confronted Markos to try to get her to leave; Markos did not.
 She defeated Herrig via scarfhold armbar, in the first round.

-In the last episode of the season, Markos was paired up against Rose Namajunas in the semifinal.
+In the season finale, Markos was paired up against Rose Namajunas in the semifinal.
 Markos lost via first round submission.

 Ultimate Fighting Championship

-Markos made her promotional debut at The Ultimate Fighter 20 Finale, taking on fellow semi-finalist Jessica Penne.
+Markos made her promotional debut at The Ultimate Fighter 20 Finale, as part of Team Pettis and taking on fellow semi-finalist Jessica Penne.
 She lost in a close split decision and was awarded Fight of the Night.
+She received praise from UFC president Dana White for her performance.

 Markos filled in for the injured Cláudia Gadelha at UFC 186, taking on Aisling Daly.
-She won via unanimous decision.

-Markos faced promotional newcomer Karolina Kowalkiewicz on December 19, 2015 at UFC on Fox 17.
+She scored a takedown against Daly in the second and final rounds, and won via unanimous decision.
+Later that year, Markos faced promotional newcomer Karolina Kowalkiewicz on December 19, 2015 at UFC on Fox 17.
 She lost the fight by unanimous decision.

 Markos defeated Jocelyn Jones-Lybarger at UFC Fight Night 89 on June 18, 2016, by unanimous decision.

-Markos took on Cortney Casey at UFC 202; she lost in the first round via armbar.
+In the same month, Markos took on Cortney Casey at UFC 202; she lost in the first round via armbar.

-Markos next faced Carla Esparza on February 19, 2017 at UFC Fight Night: Lewis vs. Browne.
+Markos next faced Carla Esparza on February 19, 2017 at UFC Fight Night: Lewis vs. Browne, having walked into fight with resentment since their interactions on TUF.
 She won the fight by split decision.
 On August 5, 2017, Markos faced Alexa Grasso at UFC Fight Night: Pettis vs. Moreno.
 Grasso came in at 119 lbs, three pounds over the strawweight limit, at weigh-ins, and was fined 20% of her purse, which went to Markos.
 The bout proceeded at a catchweight.
 Markos lost the fight via split decision.

 Markos faced Juliana Lima on January 27, 2018 at UFC on Fox 27.
 She won the fight via unanimous decision.

-Markos faced Nina Ansaroff on July 28, 2018 at UFC on Fox 30.
+On July 28, 2018, Markos faced Nina Ansaroff at UFC on Fox 30.
 She lost the fight via unanimous decision.
 Markos faced promotional newcomer Marina Rodriguez on September 22, 2018 at UFC Fight Night 137.
 The back and forth contest was ultimately ruled a majority draw.